Old Yeller-Belly

 "Old Yeller-Belly" is the nineteenth episode of the fourteenth season of the American television series The Simpsons.
 It originally aired on the Fox network in the United States on May 4, 2003.
+The episode was written by John Frink and Don Payne and was directed by Bob Anderson.

-Santa's Little Helper fails to help Homer when he is trapped in a fire.
+In this episode, Santa's Little Helper fails to help Homer when he is trapped in a fire.
 He is rebuffed by the family, but eventually accepted again.
+Stacy Keach guest starred as Howard K. Duff VII.
+The episode received mixed reviews.